The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

-In the United States, mobile Driving Licences (mDLs) are available in several states \cite{Apple-Wallet-ID-States} \cite{Arizona-mDL} \cite{California-mDL} \cite{Georgia-mDL} \cite{Iowa-mDL}.
-These are provisioned to smartphone wallets and signed by each state’s issuing authority.
-In parallel, the Transportation Security Administration (TSA) accepts mDLs in lieu of physical IDs at a number of airports \cite{TSA-DigitalID-ParticipatingStates}.
-While the interface is user-centric, the underlying trust mechanism remains centralised.
-Furthermore, in certain implementations, there are additional dependencies: Apple Wallet and Google Wallet support mDLs but introduce a degree of proprietary integration into a public trust infrastructure \cite{Apple-Wallet-ID-States} \cite{GoogleWallet-2025}.
-Despite the rhetoric of user control, the architecture revolves around centralised issuance, verification and governance as seen in network-centric approaches.
-What emerges is a user-centric interface on top of an institutional framework which also raises questions about the depth of decentralisation and the practical limits of user control.
+In the United States, mobile Driving Licences (mDLs) are available in several states \citep{Arizona-mDL, California-mDL, Georgia-mDL}.
+These are provisioned to smartphone wallets and signed by the issuing authorities.
+While the interface is user-centric, the underlying trust mechanisms remain centralised.
+Furthermore, in certain implementations, there are additional dependencies: Apple Wallet \citep{Apple-Wallet-ID-States} and Google Wallet \citep{GoogleWallet-2025} support mDLs but introduce a degree of proprietary integration into a digital public infrastructure.
+Despite the promise of user control, the architecture revolves around centralised issuance, verification and governance as seen in network-centric approaches.
+What emerges is a user-centric interface on top of an institutional framework which raises questions about the degree of decentralisation and the practical limits of user control in recentralised architectures.

-In Bhutan, the National Digital Identity (NDI) \cite{Bhutan-NDI-Website} \cite{UNDP-Bhutan-DigitalStrategy-2024} supports a range of credentials such as national identification documents, permits and certificates \cite{ToIP-BhutanNDI-CaseStudy-2024} using W3C DIDs and W3C VCs.
-In principle, NDI also supports selective disclosure and aligns with SSI in terms of user control and data minimisation.
-Its trust anchor is DLT-based, as it relies on Hyperledger Indy with a planned migration to Polygon \cite{Bhutan-NDI-PRESS-Polygon-2025}.
-Nevertheless, even NDI reflects the decentralisation paradox, as it relies on centralised trust registries and revocation mechanisms despite its decentralised infrastructure \cite{ToIP-BhutanNDI-CaseStudy-2024}.
-A national legal framework (i.e., the NDI Act \cite{Bhutan-NDI-Act-2023}) defines the governance-related parameters, including which issuers are trusted and under what conditions credentials are revoked.
+In Bhutan, the National Digital Identity (NDI) supports a range of credentials such as national identification documents, permits and certificates \citep{UNDP-Bhutan-DigitalStrategy-2024, ToIP-BhutanNDI-CaseStudy-2024} using W3C DIDs and W3C VCs.
+In principle, the NDI also supports selective disclosure and aligns with SSI in terms of user control and data minimisation.
+Its trust anchor is DLT-based, evolving from Hyperledger Indy to Polygon and later to Ethereum.
+Nevertheless, even the NDI reflects the decentralisation paradox, as it relies on authoritative trust registries and revocation mechanisms despite its decentralised infrastructure \citep{ToIP-BhutanNDI-CaseStudy-2024}.
+A national legal framework, i.e., the NDI Act \citep{Bhutan-NDI-Act-2023}, defines the governance-related parameters and clarifies which issuers are trusted and under what conditions credentials are revoked.
 Thus, Bhutan’s NDI exemplifies how SSI-aligned approaches are still dependent on centralised components, even on top of decentralised infrastructures.